-- Students will not be given the opportunity to select their teachers, time periods for courses, or lunch period.
-Time periods for courses and lunches are automatically determined: - Students must maintain a yearly course load of a minimum of 30-35 credits in order to remain on track for graduation and athletics/activities eligibility;

-- Credits will be awarded only for courses that have been completed.
+- Students will not be given the opportunity to select their teachers or time periods for courses: - Students must maintain a yearly course load of a minimum of 30-35 credits in order to remain on track for graduation and athletics/activities eligibility; - Credits will be awarded only for courses that have been completed.
 Partial credit will not be granted; - Making course requests requires careful consideration of the many options located in the course guide.
 It is important to note that the number of course requests will determine whether a course is in fact offered as part of the high school master schedule.
 Every year, certain courses must be dropped from the master schedule due to lack of enrollment.
 COURSE REQUESTS DO NOT GUARANTEE PLACEMENT IN A PARTICULAR COURSE.
 Scheduling conflicts may occur when students request courses that have few sections; - The administration reserves the right to schedule courses required for graduation based upon standardized testing results and need for remediation.